sejungkwak/connect-4/README.md

 - As a First Time Visitor,

-  - [x] I want to know how to play the game, so that I can enjoy it fully.
+  - [x] I want to know how to play the game so that I can enjoy it fully.

     : The user can find the rules on the __Help__ page as well as other information to enhance their play experience.

-  - [x] I want to know clearly when it is my turn, so that I don't delay the game.
+  - [x] I want to know clearly when it is my turn so that I don't delay the game.

     : The name on the turn indicator has a bigger font size and is hard to overlook.

       ![Player turn](documentation/testing/user-story-test/turn-indicator.png)

-  - [x] I want to see the game board screen again when the game is over, so that I can figure out why I've won or lost.
+  - [x] I want to see the game board screen again when the game is over so that I can figure out why I've won or lost.

-    : The whole game board is shown under the result modal overlay when the game is over.
+    : The whole game board is still visible even when the game is over.

       ![Game result](documentation/testing/user-story-test/end-game.png)